Luukvdh/primitiveprime/README.md

 - ellipsis(total) — Truncate with "..." to total width.
 - toNumber() — Extract a numeric value from the string.
 - toBoolean() — Parse boolean from common truthy/falsey words.
+- assertNonEmptyString() — Assert value is non-empty string; returns NonEmpty or false.
+- isNonEmty() — True if string is non-empty after trimming.

 ### Number